Kequc/passage-rpc/README.md

 ## Sending more than one notification at the same time

-This again must be done manually, a full example from the server can be seen below.
+A full example from the server can be seen below.

 ```javascript
 const messages = [